Inte24/Data-Analysis-Project/RESULTS.md

 - **Wide range of predicted recoveries**: Some particles reach ~90–95% recovery by 6 minutes (highly floatable, likely apatite-rich), while others only reach ~10–20% (poorly floatable gangue particles).
 This range reflects the heterogeneity of the particle population.

-- **Early recovery (0–1.5 min) shows the most discrimination**: The steepest part of the curves, where the most separation between floatable and non-floatable particles occurs — is in the first 1–2 minutes.
+- **Early recovery (0–1.5 min) shows the most discrimination**: The steepest part of the curves, where the most separation between floatable and non-floatable particles occurs, is in the first 1–2 minutes.
 This aligns with practical flotation circuit design, where the early concentrates (CA, CB) are the highest grade.

 - **Curve shapes are consistent**: Despite the diversity in final recovery, all curves share the same functional form (exponential approach to a plateau), confirming the model's first-order kinetic assumption is appropriate.